 Organic vs. Nonorganic

 Nonorganic fertilizer is made of chemical compounds that become directly available to plants as they dissolve in water.
 They do not require biological delivery methods like organic products, and may actually lead to a reduction in soil organic matter over time.
 Nonorganic lawn food is available in both fast-acting and slow-release formulas.
-Where soil nutrients are not well balanced, nonorganic fertilizer delivers the nutrients needed for a healthy centipede lawn quickly and efficiently.
+While nonorganic fertilizer delivers the nutrients needed for a healthy centipede lawn quickly and efficiently, it the synthetic ingredients have potentially negative environmental impacts.
+Therefore, we’ve omitted nonorganic fertilizers from consideration for this piece.

 Nitrogen (N), phosphorus (P), and potassium (K) are the so-called macronutrients found in fertilizers.
 They are typically required in larger quantities than the other micronutrients.
 The N-P-K ratio listed on fertilizer labels indicates the amounts of each of these three elements as a percentage of the total product by weight.
 For example, a 10 pound bag of 15-0-15 lawn food contains 15 percent N (1.5 pounds), no P, and 15 percent K (1.5 pounds).
 Other nutrients and fillers make up the balance of the fertilizer’s total weight.
 Refer to the label’s small print to find out the total nutrient load and sources from which these elements are derived.